Great Horned Owl - Bubo virginianus

 call "hoo-hoo hoooooo hoo-hoo" can be heard

-over several miles during a still night.
+over several kilometres during a still night.
 Both sexes hoot, but males have a lower-pitched

 voice than females.
 They give a growling "krrooo-oo" or screaming note when